 - Don't click links in email messages.

 Scammers send messages disguised to look like they're from your bank, PayPal, Facebook, UPS, an airline, etc. They say there's a problem with your account, and ask you to log in to fix it.
 (Or they send a "receipt" for something you didn't buy, so that you click onto it to try to figure out what it's for.)
 But if you click the link in the email message, it takes you to the scammer's fake site, disguised to look like a real site.
 If you then try to log in by typing your username and password, you've just handed your login details to the scammers.
 They can then use that login to get into your real account.
+Note that you can't tell who really sent a message by looking at the Sender address.
+Anyone can put any name/address as the return on a paper envelope, and email works the same way.
 So, don't click links in email messages.
 Instead, load the sites in a web browser by typing in the address or using a bookmark.

 - Nobody needs your help in moving thousands or millions of